 With the Fed projecting their full-year GDP forecast at 5.9%, which would be the fastest growth rate in 37 years, it’s easy to see why stocks have been going up.

 Then add in the unprecedented fiscal stimulus that has already been approved by Congress, not to mention the infrastructure package, and other domestic spending bills that are likely on the way in the near offing, and the economy looks set to soar.

-Add all that up, coupled with the reopening of the economy, and we’re about to see a record amount of pent-up economic demand meet a record amount of stimulus money.
+Add all that up, coupled with falling virus counts, and the reopening of the economy, and we’re about to see a record amount of pent-up economic demand meet a record amount of stimulus money.

 And that’s a recipe for explosive economic growth and stock market gains.